Hosted by Supply Chain Board Member 3M

 Tackling Disruption with Agentic AI: Owens Corning’s Shift from Optimization to Agility

-Paul Bouvy, Owens Corning
+Paul Bouvy, Executive Director Supply Chain at Owens Corning

 Owens Corning faced a critical challenge: traditional optimizers provided structure but demanded heavy manual effort.
 Over three years, the team evolved from foundational optimizers to a family of AI agents uniting planning and execution.
 These agents detect disruptions, recommend actions, and learn continuously, turning hours of work into minutes.
 The result?
 Double-digit cost savings and a step change in service to customers.
 Today, Owens Corning is scaling this approach across divisions and piloting a finance agent that links operational decisions to margin impact.
 Join Paul Bouvy, Executive Director Supply Chain, to learn how Owens Corning built an AI-driven supply chain that accelerates decisions and boosts resilience.

-12:00 PM
+12:15 PM

 Themed Lunch Discussions